 Signal that Outdoor Activities May Resume: once the system has detected that dangerous weather has cleared, 3 short blasts will sound signaling to patrons that it is safe to resume outdoor activities.

 Strike Guard systems are solar-powered and are operated year-round between 7am-10pm.
-Strike Guard sensors are located at Sunset Valley Golf Course (two sensors installed), Hidden Creek AquaPark, Deer Creek/Larry Fink Memorial Park (two sensors installed), West Ridge Park, Park Avenue Boating Facility, Centennial Ice Arena (two sensors installed), Sunset Woods Park, Recreation Center of Highland Park, and Heller Nature Center.
+Strike Guard sensors are located at Sunset Valley Golf Club (two sensors installed), Hidden Creek AquaPark, Deer Creek/Larry Fink Memorial Park (two sensors installed), West Ridge Park, Park Avenue Boating Facility, Centennial Ice Arena/Danny Cunniff Park (two sensors installed), Sunset Woods Park, the Recreation Center of Highland Park, and Olson Park.

 Parents and all adult patrons play a key role in helping us to ensure a safe and fun experience at our pools and swimming beach.

 It is Park District policy to provide safe and rewarding programs and facilities for our participants.
 In keeping with our mission and vision to enrich the quality of life for our community, it is a top priority to provide safe and welcoming recreational opportunities where bullying is not tolerated.
 Our Board approved Behavior Management Policy and Conduct Ordinance 2013; procedures; and ongoing staff training promotes good sportsmanship and positive attitudes in all of our programs.